yasirbhutta/yasirbhutta.github.io/python/posts/structure-da-project.md

+---
+layout: page
+title: How to Structure a Data Analysis Project in Python: A Complete Guide
+description: Here's your updated data analysis project structure, incorporating tests and reports with detailed suggestions. mydataanalysis_project/ │── data/ │...
+keywords: data, tests, reports, report, analysis
+---
 # How to Structure a Data Analysis Project in Python: A Complete Guide

 Here's your updated **data analysis project structure**, incorporating **tests** and **reports** with detailed suggestions.